twaslowski/lingolift-core/backlog.md

   However, this is difficult to achieve as it requires to separate `terraform apply`s.
 This can be solved by manually pushing, but it creates an infrastructure state that I ideally would like to avoid.
 - The current `backend/docker-util.sh` is pretty hacky.
-It does its job for now, but I would prefer having proper argument parsing and error handling.
+It does its job for now, but I would prefer having proper argument parsing and error handling.✅
-- As I move towards a Lambda-oriented architecture, refactoring the backend would be a good idea.
-Specifically, splitting up the `service` package into different functionalities might make sense.
 - The frontend is currently not particularly clean.
 For more complex features, we'll probably have to move to something more powerful anyhow, but keeping this clean for a while is probably important so we can add more features.
 - Create a Trello board so I can get rid of this way of documenting progress.